djdiptayan1/ShelfSpace/README.md

 ## 🔧 Configuration

-The application connects to a backend API hosted on Vercel.
+The application connects to a backend API hosted on Microsoft Azure.
 You'll need to configure the appropriate API keys in the `Config.swift` file.

 ## 🤝 Contributing